A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Theoretical Results

 The above definition restricts the max-player to updating $y$ via any ``greedy" algorithm, e.g. gradient ascent.
-While this definition is similar to the ``greedy paths'' definition of \cite{our_theory_paper}, the crucial difference is that the definition in \cite{our_theory_paper} also requires $\frac{\mathrm{d}^2}{\mathrm{d}t^2} f(x, \gamma(t)) \geq \sqrt{\epsilon}$ so as to achieve the goal of converging to an \textit{approximate second-order local equilibrium}.
-Our goal, on the other hand, is to approximate first-order equilibrium points and, hence, the condition on first derivative in Definition~\ref{def_path} suffices.
+Note that, compared to Definition \ref{def_path}, the notion of greedy paths in \cite{our_theory_paper} additionally requires so as to achieve the goal of converging to an \textit{approximate second-order local equilibrium}.
+Our goal, on the other hand, is for the max-player's updates to approximate paths taken by first-order greedy algorithms, hence, the condition on first derivative in Definition~\ref{def_path} suffices.

 While we would also like to replace the local minimum in \eqref{eq_our_local_frameowrk_x} with an approximate stationary point, the {\em min-player's objective}, $\mathcal{L}_{\eps}(x,y) := \max_{z \in P_\eps(x,y)} f(x,z)$, may not be continuous\footnote{Consider the example $f(x,y)=\min(x^2y^2,1).$ The min-player's objective for $\eps>0$ is $\mathcal{L}_\eps(x,y) = f(x,y)$ if $2x^2y < \eps,$ and 1 otherwise.
-Thus $\mathcal{L}_{\nfrac{1}{2}}$ is discontinuous at $(\nfrac{1}{2},1).$} in $x,$ and thus, gradient-based notions of approximate local minimum do not apply.
+Thus $\mathcal{L}_{1/2}$ is discontinuous at $(1/2,1).$} in $x,$ and thus, gradient-based notions of approximate local minimum do not apply.
 To bypass this difficulty and to define a notion of approximate local minimum which applies to discontinuous functions, we sample updates to $x,$ and test whether $\mathcal{L}_{\eps}(\cdot, y)$ has decreased.
 Formally, given a choice of sampling distribution ${Q}_x$ (which may depend on $x$), and $\delta, \omega >0$, $x^\star$ is said to be an approximate local minimum of a (possibly discontinuous) function $g: \mathcal{X} \rightarrow \mathbb{R} \,\,$ if $\,\, \Pr_{\Delta \sim {Q}_{x^\star}} \left[ g(x^\star + \Delta) < g(x^\star) - \delta \right] < \omega$.